MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 - Default presence configuration
 - Agent capacity

 If you have set the default presence for the agent as “Offline” or “Away”, the agent signs in with the same presence.
-Otherwise, the system calculates the agent’s presence based on available capacity and sets it automatically.
+Otherwise, the system calculates the agent’s presence based on capacity utilization and sets it automatically.

 If you have set the default presence to a custom status, the base presence status for the custom presence is considered for calculating the presence.